3 Simple Ways To Apply Hemorrhoid Cream - WikiHow

 About This Article

-Luba Lee, FNP-BC, MS Co-authored by: Luba Lee, FNP-BC, MS Board-Certified Family Nurse Practitioner This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.
+Luba Lee, FNP-BC, MS Co-authored by: Luba Lee, FNP-BC, MS Board-Certified Family Nurse Practitioner This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator based in Tennessee.
+With over a decade of clinical experience.
 Luba has certifications in Pediatric Advanced Life Support (PALS), Emergency Medicine, Advanced Cardiac Life Support (ACLS), Team Building, and Critical Care Nursing.
-She received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
-This article has been viewed 198,657 times.
-57 votes - 88% Co-authors: 6 Updated: October 6, 2025 Views: 198,657 Categories: Hemorrhoids
+She also has experience as a Clinical Instructor at the University of Tennessee, teaching physical health assessment, medical-surgical and community nursing, and supervising and guiding nursing undergraduate students.
+Luba received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has a Doctorate of Naturopathy from the Russian Institute of Innovative Naturopathy.
+This article has been viewed 200,780 times.
+57 votes - 88% Co-authors: 6 Updated: October 6, 2025 Views: 200,780 Categories: Hemorrhoids

 Medical Disclaimer